IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 The next step is to transfer the resulting images of PCBs to photo paper.
 Open the downloaded image files of the PCBs (I use Adobe Acrobat Reader DC) and print the received files using: File -> Print ...
 (Ctrl + P).

-At this stage, you need to set the following parameters:
+**At this stage, you need to set the following parameters**:
 - Page Sizing & Handling - Push "Size" button and choice "Actual size";
 - Orientation - Portrait (This setting will set printing from the upper left corner of the paper);

 However, do not rush to print the template itself, you need additional settings.
 ![Template print](../Resources/PCB%20Toner%20transfer/PCB-5-Template-print.png)

-Now you need to turn off the toner save function when printing (this is necessary in order to get more toner on the photographic paper and later on the PCB).
+Now you need to **turn off the toner save function** when printing (this is necessary in order to get more toner on the photographic paper and later on the PCB).
 To do this, you need to set this function in the settings of your printer before printing (for different printer models, the settings may vary).
 ![Toner settings](../Resources/PCB%20Toner%20transfer/PCB-6-Toner-settings.png)

 Now you can insert photo paper into your printer and print the templates.
-After printing templates, do not touch the toner surface with your hands, as in this case the toner may not be transferred to the PCB.
+After printing templates, do not touch the toner surface with your hands.
+This can adversely affect the quality of toner transfer to the workpiece.
 ![Printed templates](../Resources/PCB%20Toner%20transfer/PCB-7-Printed-template.png)

-Now you need to gently trim the excess photo paper on the outer outline of the printed template.
+Now you need to gently trim the extra photo paper on the outer contour of the printed template.
 ![Template trimming](../Resources/PCB%20Toner%20transfer/PCB-8-Template-trimming.png)

-Now you have ready templates for toner transfer, now prepare the copper clad board for the subsequent transfer of the toner.
+Now you have ready templates for toner transfer, prepare the copper clad board for the subsequent transfer of the toner.
 Cut the copper clad board according to the size of the printed template.
 ![Copper clad board trimming](../Resources/PCB%20Toner%20transfer/PCB-9-Copper-clad-boadr-trimming.png)

 The resulting workpiece should be gently sanded with fine sandpaper to remove any oxides formed.
 Do not apply great effort and do not use coarse-grained sandpaper to avoid spoiling the workpiece.